Laugny/LaugLib/README.md

 laugSys.CloseCDTray(); //Closes the CD Tray if there is one and if its already open.

 laugSys.ProcWindowState(string ProcessName); //Retrieve the Window State of a Process.
 First Parameter is The Process Name.
+Possible Return types: Hidden, Normal, Minimized, Maximized

 laugSys.ProcWindowState(int ProcessID); //Retrieve the Window State of a Process.
 First Parameter is PID.
+Possible Return types: Hidden, Normal, Minimized, Maximized

 laugSys.IProcWindowState(string ProcessName); //Retrieve the Window State of a Process.
 First Parameter is The Process Name.
+Possible Return types: 0 - Hidden, 1 - Normal, 2 - Minimized, 3 - Maximized, 4 - N/A

 laugSys.IProcWindowState(int ProcessID); //Retrieve the Window State of a Process.
 First Parameter is PID.
+Possible Return types: 0 - Hidden, 1 - Normal, 2 - Minimized, 3 - Maximized, 4 - N/A
 ```

 ## PrintScreen